Eliciting reference measures of law-invariant functionals

-Set function $v$ can be interpreted as an approximation of the size of the $P$-probability of an event $A$ that becomes more and more accurate the smaller said probability is.
+The set function $v$ can be interpreted as an approximation of the size of the $P$-probability of an event $A$ that becomes more and more accurate the smaller that probability is.

-Finally, in the third step of the modified elicitation procedure, we demonstrate that $v$ is a game for which the reference probability can be elicited using the methods outlined in Section~\ref{sec:distortion}.
+Finally, in the third step of the modified elicitation procedure, we demonstrate that $v$ is a game for which the reference probability can be elicited using the methods outlined in Sect.~\ref{sec:distortion}.